marksweiss/blank-generation/README.md

 Creating a general-purpose library for creating test data is challenging because the breadth of possible use cases is arbitrary -- everybody has different data.
 There are many, many edge cases and special cases.
 Just having reasonable date support is a tall order.

 So, please send pull requests with improvements.
 Please open issues.
 But before you do, push the features provided as far as they can go.
-General tools like the _DictionaryFieldGenerator_, _ValueSetFieldGenerator_ and _HistogramFieldGenerator_ can be used to generate a wide range of data.
+General tools like the _StringFieldGenerator_, _DictionaryFieldGenerator_, _ValueSetFieldGenerator_ and _HistogramFieldGenerator_ can be used to generate a wide range of data.